• Skip to main content

 Muskie vs pike – these two share habitats, which is why they’re often confused with each other.
 These two species also belong to the genus, Esox, which makes them hard to distinguish, especially if you’re still new to angling.
-Muskie (Esox masquinongy) and northern pike (Esox Luscious) are both freshwater fish native to North America.
+Muskie (Esox masquinongy) and northern pike (Esox Lucious) are both freshwater fish native to North America.

 At a glance, the two have the same exact size with some slight differences.
 If you look at them closely, however, you can see that they actually differ from each other.